RV (film)

 RV (also known as RV - Runaway Vacation or Runaway Vacation) is a 2006 road comedy film directed by Barry Sonnenfeld, produced by Lucy Fisher and Douglas Wick, written by Geoff Rodkey and starring Robin Williams, with Jeff Daniels, Cheryl Hines, Kristin Chenoweth, Will Arnett, Joanna "JoJo" Levesque, and Josh Hutcherson.
 It follows a beverage company executive and his dysfunctional family who rent an RV for a road trip from Los Angeles to the Colorado Rockies, where they ultimately have to contend with a bizarre community of campers.

-The film was produced by Columbia Pictures, Relativity Media (as its first feature), Intermedia and Red Wagon Entertainment.
+The film was produced by Columbia Pictures, Relativity Media, Intermedia and Red Wagon Entertainment.
 It was released in the United States by Sony Pictures Releasing on April 28, 2006, and was negatively received by critics, but grossed $87.5 million worldwide against a $50 million budget.

 Plot

-Bob Munro, an executive at the large soda company Pure Vibe in Los Angeles, struggles with the whims of his self-absorbed boss Todd Mallory.
+Bob Munro, an executive at the large soda company Pure Vibe, struggles with the whims of his self-absorbed boss Todd Mallory.
 His family — materialistic wife Jamie and their teenage children, sharp-tongued Cassie and self-confident Carl — are also demanding, and he had promised them a vacation in Hawaii.
-Todd seeks to acquire the Alpine Soda company in Boulder, Colorado, and threatens to fire Bob if he does not promote the takeover.
+During an event Todd hosted, Cassie's friend Gretchen insults Todd and stains his suit with a soda.
+Todd, who sought to acquire the Alpine Soda company in Boulder, Colorado, blames Bob for the incident and threatens to fire him if he does not promote the takeover.
 Todd's demand forces the Munros to cancel their vacation.
 Bob, concealing the real reason for not going to Hawaii, rents an RV and tells his family that they are traveling to the Rockies; he plans to make a detour in Colorado to secretly attend the meeting in Boulder.

 The trip is marked by numerous mishaps.
 Bob's inexperience in handling the large vehicle results in him colliding with various obstacles and damaging the parking brake.
 During a stopover in Nevada, he must fix an unsavory clog in the toilet tank.
 The family also fumigates the RV with stink bombs to drive out intrusive raccoons.
-During the trip, the Munros have several encounters with the Gornickes, a good-natured but exhausting family who live in their own RV.
+During the trip, the Munros have several encounters with the Gornickes, a good-natured but exhausting family who live in their own RV, consisting of dad Travis, mobile sales rep and cosmetologist mom Mary Jo, and their three children, Earl, Moon, and Billy.

-As they approach Colorado, the Munros reconnect as a family and enjoy the beauty of their surroundings.
+As they approach Colorado, Carl tries playing basketball with some older boys, but Bob makes it awkward and embarrasses him.
+The two go for a walk in the woods and somehow bond over the future of Carl's heavyweight career.
+Later, the Munros reconnect as a family and enjoy the beauty of their surroundings.
 Nearing Boulder, Bob fakes an upset stomach and sends the rest of the family on a hike before meeting with the Alpine Soda owners.
-The meeting is promising, but on the way back, Bob gets stuck in a traffic jam, forcing him to take the RV through a treacherous four-wheel-drive trail; at one point, the RV becomes high-centered on a boulder in the trial, which is the movie-poster's "extreme exaggeration" image depicts.
-With a badly battered vehicle, Bob returns to his unsuspecting family.
+The meeting is promising, but on the way back, Bob gets stuck in a traffic jam, forcing him to take the RV through a treacherous four-wheel-drive trail; he returns to his family with a badly battered vehicle.